PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/black/10/answer-0-1-2(1).md

-To fix the bug, you need to change the `_partially_consume_prefix` function.
-Specifically, you need to modify the condition in the `if wait_for_nl:` block to consider both spaces and tabs for indentation.
-Here's the corrected code:
+I have fixed the bug in the `_partially_consume_prefix` function by ensuring that the whitespace is properly handled for the comments in the code.
+Here's the updated function:

 ```python
 def _partially_consume_prefix(self, prefix, column):